New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Their results highlight the potential for harm associated with even short-term UV exposure, leading to irreversible and destructive changes in both skin and retinal cells.
+Their results highlight the potential harm associated with even short-term UV exposure, leading to irreversible and destructive changes in both skin and retinal cells.
 Notably, retinal epithelial cells showed increased sensitivity, marked by significant apoptosis.
 While keratinocytes were resistant to apoptosis even at high UV doses, they were prone to senescence.
 Meanwhile, fibroblasts showed a gradual increase in both senescence and apoptosis with increasing radiation dose.

-"In summary, despite the potential benefits offered by UV-C for the inactivation of pathogens such as SARS-CoV-2, it remains clear that the concomitant risks associated with UV-C to human health cannot be ignored," the researchers conclude.
+"In summary, despite the potential benefits offered by UV-C for the inactivation of pathogens such as SARS-CoV-2, it remains clear that the associated risks associated with UV-C to human health cannot be ignored," the researchers conclude.